edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 I don't think it can be danced to.
 I am unsure if it will lull anyone to sleep.
-The songs, I feel, are useful as prompts for thinking about creativity, memories, technology and modern life.
+The songs, I feel, are useful as prompts for thinking about
+whatever: creativity, memories, technology, modern life...

-Having this library of songs helped me conceive and structure lectures.
+Having a library of songs helped me design lectures.
 If I wanted students to feel the gravity of a weighty topic I would use a more sinister song, like
 [Being Qua Being](https://curtsyrehearsed.bandcamp.com/track/being-qua-being-3).
-To create a sense of optimism about the potential of science and technology I might use
-[Progress is Monotonic](https://curtsyrehearsed.bandcamp.com/track/progress-is-monotonic-3).
+To create a sense of optimism about the potential of science and technology I might use the synthetic but hopeful [Progress is Monotonic](https://curtsyrehearsed.bandcamp.com/track/progress-is-monotonic-3).
-In lighter moments, or when I needed to switch gears, I would play [Fantasy Machines](https://curtsyrehearsed.bandcamp.com/track/fantasy-machine).
+In lighter moments, or when I needed to switch gears, I would play the retro-gaming-sounding [Fantasy Machines](https://curtsyrehearsed.bandcamp.com/track/fantasy-machine).

-Sometimes I listen back to these songs and think:
+My favourite part about making these songs is that when I listen back to them they are a mystery to me:

 _What was I thinking when I made that?_
 _Why does it sound the way it does?_
 _How did I decide to give it that title?_

-They are — perhaps — tools for introspection.
+They become tools for introspection.

 <div style="text-align: center">
     <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=3047916957/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/track=1884762271/transparent=true/" seamless><a href="https://curtsyrehearsed.bandcamp.com/album/theory-of-parts-disperse">Theory of Parts: Disperse by Curtsy Rehearsed</a></iframe>